egreiner/IegTools.Sequencer/README.md

 The library allows you to define:

-- Various transition jobs: from one state to another state, when it should be triggered and a optional action that should be invoked.
+- Various transition jobs: from one state to another state, when it should be triggered and an optional action that should be invoked.
 - Force state on specified conditions.
 - Invoke actions on specified states.
 - Activate Debug Logging.